matpalm/movidius_minimal_example/README.md

 noticed so far...

+* upsampling must be done with transpose convolution as opposed to nearest neighbour upsampling (since no resize op)
 * export frozen graph as batch_size=1; NCS runs without batching
 * must have `padding='VALID'` (i.e. SAME will give lots of problems)
 * incorrect shape/size is set for model output tensor if 2d. see [this forum post](https://ncsforum.movidius.com/discussion/1128/incorrect-shape-size-set-for-2d-output-tensor)